burtcorp/regentanz/README.md

 ### Anatomy of a custom resource

-Custom resources will be instantiated by the template compiler and their `#compile` method will be called with the name of the resource and the properties.
-The result of this call must be a hash, with a `:resources` key, and optionally `:conditions`, `:mappings`, `:outputs`, and `:parameters`.
+Custom resources will be instantiated by the template compiler and their `#compile` method will be called with the name of the resource and the resource template.
+The result of this call must be a "template fragment", which is a hash with a `:resources` key, and optionally `:conditions`, `:mappings`, `:outputs`, and `:parameters`.
+Each of these must be (when specified) a hash that looks like the corresponding CloudFormation structure

 Say you used a custom resource like the following, in a file with the relative path `app/sg.yml`